canonical/sphinx-docs-guide/style-guide.rst

 Link inline:
   Define occasional links directly within the surrounding text.
-  To make the link text show up in code-style (which excludes it from the spelling check), use the custom ``:literalref:`` role (requires the :literalref:`lxd-sphinx-extensions <https://github.com/canonical/lxd-sphinx-extensions>` package).
+  To make the link text show up in code-style (which excludes it from the spelling check), use the ``:literalref:`` role.

   .. list-table::
      :header-rows: 1